InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Experiments

-For quantitative results, Tab.~\ref{table:seg} demonstrates that InfoGS significantly outperforms than both NeRF-based and GS-based methods.
-Compared with previous state-of-the-art results, InfoGS increases the mIoU by average $11\%$.
-Additionally, it also exhibits better performance in the boundary metric mBIoU.
-Though the segmentation can be done in a single perturbation, JacobiGS still performs worse than InfoGS, indicating Jacobian $\partial h$ can be easier and better shaped than $\partial \mathbf{\Phi}$.
+After shaping the correlations among Gaussians, our approach enables 3D segmentation by simply perturbing the network parameters.
+We use Grounding DINO~\citep{liu2023grounding} to generate the 2D mask prompt.
+We compare our method with the state-of-the-art open vocabulary 3D segmentation methods, including both the NeRF-based~\citep{lerf2023,cen2023segment}, and 3DGS-based methods~\citep{Xu_2023_CVPR, ye2023gaussian}. {It's worth noting that Gaussian Grouping~\citep{ye2023gaussian} use the consistent 2D masks generated from the video tracker}.
+To evaluate the effectiveness of our improvement on correlation shaping, we utilize the MI shaping loss in JacobiNeRF~\citep{Xu_2023_CVPR} as a substitute for our MI shaping $\mathcal{L}_{MI}$ in Eq.~\ref{eq:loss}, which only permits one-time perturbation consistency.
+While keeping other loss terms {and supervision refinement} the same for a fair comparison, we name the baseline \textit{JaocbiGS}.
+We also include the results of using foundation models.

+For quantitative results, Tab.~\ref{table:seg} demonstrates that ours significantly outperforms than both NeRF-based and GS-based methods.
+Compared with previous state-of-the-art results, our method increases the mIoU by averagely $11\%$.
 Qualitative results are shown in Fig.~\ref{fig:seg}.
-We could see that InfoGS produces sharp boundaries for the segmentation without any blurs.
+We can see that our method produces sharp boundaries for the segmentation without less blurs.
 We also provide the relevance map when perturbing a single Gaussian to select the object.
 The relevance scores are represented as the cosine similarities of the Jacobians $\partial\mathbf{\Phi}$ of the perturbed Gaussian and all other Gaussians.
-As illustrated in Fig.~\ref{fig:seg}, when perturbing a single Gaussian, the object it belongs to is highlighted, explaining InfoGS's great ability of segmentation from another perspective.
-And it also shows that the relevance of Jacobian would be higher if a Gaussian is closer to the perturbed one (see (b) in Fig.~\ref{fig:seg}.
-This phenomena obeys our real-world observations, indicating the flexibility of MI shaping for simulating the real-world physics.
+As in Fig.~\ref{fig:seg}, when perturbing a single Gaussian, the corresponding object is highlighted, evidencing ours capability of segmentation from another viewpoint.
+It also shows that the relevance of Jacobian would be higher if a Gaussian is closer to the perturbed one.
+These phenomena comply with our expectations, indicating the effectiveness of the proposed MI shaping.